LizzyTrevisan/Tic-Tac-Toe-Game/README.md

 Thanks to the developer community for resources and support in learning C# and Windows Forms.

-This Windows Forms application, developedin C#, provides an efficient and user-friendly way to manage a contact list.
-The application connects to a SQL Server database to perform CRUD (Create, Read, Update, Delete) operations on contact records.
-It uses ClosedXML for exporting contact lists to Excel.
-Key features include:

 ![Screenshot 2024-07-22 131710.png](https://raw.githubusercontent.com/LizzyTrevisan/Tic-Tac-Toe-Game/refs/heads/main/Screenshot%202024-10-19%20165025.png)

 ![Screenshot 2024-07-22 131710.png](https://raw.githubusercontent.com/LizzyTrevisan/Tic-Tac-Toe-Game/refs/heads/main/Screenshot%202024-10-19%20165055.png)